violaaliwarga/Bike-Share-Analysis/README.md

 3. Post-process the Data
 I converted any numerical columns that were originally categorical back to their original form.
 I then reattached the columns that were excluded from the scaling and imputation process.
 Finally, I reviewed the newly completed DataFrame to ensure everything was in order. <br>

-By using KNN, I was able to fill in the missing station data accurately, keeping the dataset intact and making sure my analysis remained reliable. <br>
+Using KNN allowed me to preserve the integrity of the dataset while accurately filling in critical missing values. <br>

 <img width="219" alt="Screenshot 2024-08-02 at 10 41 12 AM" src="https://github.com/user-attachments/assets/c0b8f2d7-8ffe-43ec-a5f9-0513ffe216fa"> <br>